'Hitman' scam resurfaces

 - If you have transferred any money, or have provided your account details to a scammer, contact your bank and the police immediately.

-You can report scams to the ACCC via the report a scam page on SCAMwatch or by calling 1300 795 995.
+You can report scams to the ACCC via the report a scam page on SCAMwatch.
 Noting the text and phone number of the sender may assist in any investigations of the scam.

 Should you ever be concerned about your physical safety, contact your local police.